How To Build A Water Storage System For Long-Term Emergencies

 I’m not saying you’ll contract illness from ingesting water stored longer.

-But it’s a matter of being safe and avoiding sickness at all costs.
+But it’s a matter of being safe and avoiding illness at all costs.

-In a survival situation, you want to be sure your water supply is drinkable.
+In an emergency, you want to be sure your supply of water is drinkable.

-Not only because you need water on a day-to-day basis to survive, but you can’t afford to get sick during an emergency.
+Not only to survive, but you can’t afford to get sick during an emergency.

-Don’t throw out that water you rotate out!
-Because it isn’t necessarily “bad.”
+But don’t just throw out that water you rotate out…

 It can still be used for bathing, washing dishes or other things, watering plants, etc.